Promotion (rank)

 A promotion is the advancement of an employee's rank, role or position in an organizational hierarchy system.
 Promotion may be an employee's reward for good performance, i.e., positive appraisal.

 Organizations can use promotions to motivate and control employees.
 Before a company promotes an employee to a particular position it might ensure that the person is able to handle the added responsibilities by screening the employee with interviews and tests and giving them training or on-the-job experience.

 A promotion can involve advancement in terms of designation, salary and benefits, and in some organizations the type of job activities may change a great deal.
 The opposite of a promotion is a demotion.

 Elements

 A promotion involve advancement in terms of designation, salary and benefits, and in some organizations the type of job activities may change a great deal.
 In many companies and public service organizations, more senior positions have a different title: an analyst who is promoted becomes a "principal analyst"; an economist becomes a "senior economist"; or an associate professor becomes a "full professor".
 The amount of salary increase associated with a promotion varies a great deal between industries and sectors, and depending on what parts of the hierarchical ladder an employee is moving between.
-In some industries or sectors, there may be only a modest increase in salary for a promotions; in other fields, a promotion may substantially increase an employee's salary.
+In some industries or sectors, there may be only a modest increase in salary for a promotion; in other fields, a promotion may substantially increase an employee's salary.